xcp-ng/xcp-ng-org/docs/cli_reference.md

 hard_shutdown; hard_reboot; suspend
 ```

 The platform parameter has a list of items that represent key/value pairs.
-The key names are followed by a colon character (:).
-Each key/value pair is separated from the next by a semicolon character (;).
-The M preceding the RW indicates that this parameter is a map parameter and is readable and writable.
+The key names are followed by a colon character (`:`).
+Each key/value pair is separated from the next by a semicolon character (`;`).
+The `M` preceding the `RW` indicates that this parameter is a map parameter and is readable and writable.
 The allowed-operations parameter has a list that makes up a set of items.
-The S preceding the RO indicates that this is a set parameter and is readable but not writable.
+The `S` preceding the `RO` indicates that this is a set parameter and is readable but not writable.

-To filter on a map parameter or set a map parameter, use a colon (:) to separate the map parameter name and the key/value pair.
-For example, to set the value of the foo key of the other-config parameter of a VM to baa, the command would be
+To filter on a map parameter or set a map parameter, use a colon (`:`) to separate the map parameter name and the key/value pair.
+For example, to set the value of the `foo` key of the other-config parameter of a VM to `baa`, the command would be

 ```
 xe vm-param-set uuid=VM uuid other-config:foo=baa